-- Further, to avail of benefits and other incentives provided by the government, companies must register with their respective Commodity Boards and Export Promotion Councils.
+- Further, to avail of government benefits and other government incentives, companies must register with their respective Commodity Boards and Export Promotion Councils.
 Likewise, the Indian government established the Export Promotion Council for Handicrafts in 1986 under the Companies Act.
-Additionally, the EPCH is responsible for supporting, protecting, promoting, and increasing the overall export of handicraft items from India
+Additionally, the EPCH is responsible for supporting, protecting, promoting, and increasing the overall export of handicraft items from India.

-- Additionally, once they have all the required documents, companies can start looking for buyers in foreign markets.
-Companies must make use of government agencies in foreign countries to find contacts and vendors
+- Additionally, companies can start looking for buyers in foreign markets once they have all the required documents.
+Companies must use government agencies in foreign countries to find contacts and vendors.

-- Lastly, businesses will have to partner with a reputed shipping company to complete order fulfilment on time.
-They might also need to make use of a customs housing agency to gain customs clearance efficiently and to prevent unnecessary delays.
+- Lastly, businesses must partner with a reputed shipping company to complete order fulfilment on time.
+They might also need to use a customs housing agency to gain customs clearance efficiently and prevent unnecessary delays.